Lesson 1: The Business Behind the App

 Managing a web application can be intimidating and complex, especially if the original creators are no longer active in the project.
 By understanding the fundamentals and conducting a complete audit, you can quickly gain an understand how everything fits together, discover potential security and performance risks, and create a workflow for maintaining the application over the long-term.

-Siftware simplifies this process by providing a comprehensive security and performance audit, as well as ongoing outsourced support and maintenance services.
-That way, you can focus on higher value tasks, such as adding new features.
+If you and your team are too busy, Siftware can simplify this process by providing a comprehensive security and performance audit, as well as ongoing outsourced web application support and maintenance services.
+That way, you can focus on higher value tasks, such as adding new features and meeting business objectives.